Hiking Four Mile Trail in Yosemite National Park.

 You can purchase a ticket in advance to ride the bus up and then hike back down.

 If you’re looking for a smooth experience, book the bus up and hike down.
-That way you get a scenic ride and a five-mile scenic downhill hike!
+That way you get a scenic ride and a 5-mile (8-km) scenic downhill hike!

 Woman posing for a picture on a viewpoint of Yosemite Falls off Four Mile Trail in Yosemite National Park.